Javascript DHTML Drop Down Menu Powered by dhtml-menu-builder.com Our history

 In the mean time, the artist list continued to grow and the word started to get out about this great listening space where you could hear 2 eclectic hours of excellent music for only $3 and soon the audience started to grow, too.
 Since January 2007 we've averaged close to 100 per night.

 In November 2005 we hosted a songwriting seminar under the auspices of Mane Event Productions.
 Nashville songwriters Kim McLean, Devon O'Day and Suzanna Spring shared their experience and expertise with about 45 attendees and performed at the Jam in the evening.
-There have been many great moments over the years -- use the Feedback Forum to tell us your favorites.

-For more information, or to submit audition tapes, call (845)943-6720 or email us at steve@johnstjam.net
+>For more information, or to submit audition tapes, call (845)389-6650 or email us at steve@johnstjam.net